-As of the moment, HCMC housing prices remain to be stable, while in Hanoi the property market has become a free for all in hopes that stability can be obtained over time.
+As of the moment, HCMC housing prices remain to be stable, while Hanoi real estate market has become a free for all in hopes that stability can be obtained over time.

 Currently, Hanoi as 16,000 units have unsold apartments and an additional 22,000 is expected to be on the market this year.

-As market movements are still very unstable, the tentative attitude amongst buyers play a large part in the market.
+As market movements are still very unstable, the tentative attitude amongst buyers play a large part in Hanoi apartments market.
 Hence, the percentage of Hanoi’s successful apartment transactions last year had a tremendous decline.

 Yet, the numbers of apartment units sold are on par with prior years, which still depicts that there is in fact a demand.
 CBRE predicts that the first group to recover will be those individuals who are of middle-income who can afford units below VDN12 million (US$576,00) psf.